krzachariassen/ZTDP/README.md

 ## 🔐 Secrets & State (Planned)

 - Secrets will be stored per environment and injected at runtime.
-- State (events, node status) will be tracked in Redis initially.
+- State (events, node status) will be tracked in Redis initially (deploy edges in the graph represent deployment intent and status).

 ---